-Before beginning my Ph.D., I did my undergraduate studies at Colorado Christian University where I received a double major in Accounting and Business Administration.
+Before beginning my Ph.D. at the University of Colorado Boulder, I did my undergraduate studies at Colorado Christian University where I received a double major in Accounting and Business Administration.
 It was my time doing consulting projects and working on research related to intellectual capital reporting that sparked my interest in examining how firms make decisions and guided me towards pursuing my Ph.D. in accounting.

 Outside of work, I enjoy hiking, cooking, playing tennis, and going to the theater with my wife Sarah.